top of page

 Is there a minimum requirement for collection?
 Why?

 Yes.
-For a workplace collection we ask for a minimum of five items from our list above.
-Cables or cords count as one item.
-As a free service, we need to cover our own costs and the items on the above list do so.
+For a workplace collection we ask for a minimum of five of the following items: desktops; laptops; servers; switches; mobiles; cameras.
+As a free service, we need to cover our own costs and the items listed do so.
 This allows us to remain a free service and continue to operate our business.

 Do you take monitors?